henrik/styleguide/README.markdown

 )
 ```

-I organize keys something like this and try to use the same keys for recurring concepts:
+I organize keys something like this and try to be consistent about things like `controller.action.title`.

 ```yaml
 # FoosController